PACKED-vzw/CultURIze/doc/Possible Improvements.md

       * After: 2 Smaller files (5k rows), saved in 2 subdirectories: img/ and data/
 * Add an option to update the ClientID/ClientSecret without having to open the app's file.
 For now, if you remove your GitHub app "auth" and lose your client secret/client id, all copies of the app that use theses will be unusable.
+* Add support for CSV separated by ';' which are also a common type of CSV file.
+This can be easily implemented (just read the first line of the file and check if we find a ',' or a ';' first)

 ## Bugs